dotnet/orleans-docs/src/docs/resources/nuget_packages.md

 Contains a set of persistence and stream providers that keep data in memory.
 Intended for testing.
-In general, not recommended for production use, unless data loss is care of a silo failure is acceptable.
+In general, not recommended for production use, unless data loss in case of a silo failure is acceptable.

 ### [Microsoft Orleans Testing Host Library](https://www.nuget.org/packages/Microsoft.Orleans.TestingHost/)